filamentphp/filament/packages/actions/docs/07-prebuilt-actions/01-create.md

     ])
 ```

-If you want to add this action to the header of a table instead, you can use `Filament\Tables\Actions\CreateAction`:
+If you want to add this action to the header of a table instead, you can use `Filament\Actions\CreateAction`:

 ```php
 use Filament\Actions\CreateAction;